nvdh/radiator/README.md

 # radiator
 Super simple slick single page jenkins build radiator with json configuration.

+The builds are displayed in a grid with headers for the columns and the rows.
+E.g. you can use a row or pipeline per product and use a column per release.
+Each cell can contain multiple builds.

 ## Quick Install

 - Download from github: git clone https://github.com/nvdh/radiator.git